open-and-sustainable/prismaid/docs/filters/article-type.md

 | Editorial on research ethics | editorial |
 | Cohort study of 1000 patients | research_article, empirical_study, sample_study |

+## Best Practices

+1. **Understand Overlapping Types**: Remember that manuscripts can have multiple types
+2. **Use Exclusions Carefully**: Excluding one type may affect related types
+3. **Consider `include_types`**: Use for precise control over accepted types
+4. **AI for Complex Cases**: Use AI mode when dealing with:
+   - Interdisciplinary research
+   - Novel publication formats
+   - Non-standard article structures
+5. **Review Classifications**: Check the assigned types in output to verify accuracy

 ## Performance Considerations

 ### Rule-Based Mode